-The default security.dat file is automatically installed in top-level of the Dimensions RM installation directory (RTM_HOME).
+The default security.dat file is automatically installed in top-level of the Dimensions RM installation directory (RTM\HOME).
 You can change the default location during installation or move it to another location later.
-If you do so, each user must then use RM Manage or RM Explorer to specify its location.
+If you do so, each user must then use RM Manage to specify its location.